 Be sure to close the shoot and stop the flow of fertilizer as you negotiate corners and tight spaces or stop to talk to a neighbor.
-Too much of a good thing – fertilizer - can kill the grass.
+Too much of a good thing - fertilizer -can kill the grass.

-Last step is important – sweep all fertilizer off drives, walks, and patios so it doesn’t end up in our waterways.
+Last step is important - sweep all fertilizer off drives, walks, and patios so it doesnt end up in our waterways.

-Just a bit more information: The amount of fertilizer your lawn needs should be based on the quality of lawn desired and the time you want to spend managing your lawn.
+A bit more information: The amount of fertilizer your lawn needs should be based on the quality of lawn desired and the time you want to spend managing your lawn.
 High maintenance golf course quality lawns use the maximum amount of fertilizer while low maintenance lawns need the least.
 Fertilize low maintenance southern grasses in April.
 High maintenance southern lawns are fertilized April, June and August.
 In the north you can follow the holiday schedule -Memorial Day, Labor Day and Halloween.
 Eliminate the first two if you are following a low maintenance plan.
 And consider using a low nitrogen slow release fertilizer that gives good results with less risk of damaging your lawn.

 August 26, 2020